-Now… let’s make this Instant Pot Chicken and Rice 3 Ways!
+Now… let’s make this Instant Pot Chicken and Rice 3 Ways step by step!

-- First up you want to prep your veggies.
-I diced everything, but you might find it speeds things up to grate the carrots.
+First up you want to prep your veggies.
+I diced everything, but you might find it speeds things up to thinly slice the carrots.

 Instant Pot Tip: I like to cover the valve when it lets off steam with a cloth so I don’t end up with splatters everywhere!